 19. Mark Sensor

-Mark sensor works as photoelectric type of sensor.
-It is used to sense colour mark on presence of an objects.
+Mark sensor works as a photoelectric type of sensor.
+It is used to sense colour marks in the presence of objects.

-Mark sensor is widely used in printing and packaging industries.
+Mark sensor is widely used in the printing and packaging industries.

 20. Flow Sensor or Float Sensor